POST SUMMARY: The best things to do in St. John with kids and all the tips and resources you need to plan your family vacation at St. John.

 - REUSABLE WATER BOTTLE – The humidity is REAL.
 Bring a reusable water bottle so you can cut down on plastic consumption and have ice cold water at your disposal.
 You’ll need to check to see if the place you are staying has filtered water.
 We used our Hydro Flask water bottle and highly recommend it.
 It keeps your water ice cold for 24 hours, which is a godsend in the humidity of Saint John.
 You can compare prices and colors for their water bottles on Amazon and Hydroflask.

 - SNORKEL GEAR – While you can definitley rent snorkel equipment on the island, we like to bring our own so we can know it’s clean and high quality gear.
 We are also a family that LOVES to snorkel.
 For our four year old son, we use the Aqua Sphere Snorkeling Mask and attached the Cressi Dry Top Snorkel.
 For us, we like the full face snorkel masks from Wildhorn.
 You look ridiculous in them, but we love them because your mask doesn’t fog up, the viewing space is bigger, and it’s more comfortable on your jaw.
+For more recommendations, you can read our in-depth post about the best snorkeling gear for kids.

 - PASSPORT – Don’t forget your passport if you want to visit any of the neighboring islands that are not a territory of the US.